 ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS Housing and Living Conditions Convert or upgrade hostels into family units by 2014.
 Attain an occupancy rate of one person per room by 2014.
 Facilitate home ownership options for all mine employees in consultation with organised labour by 2014.
 Holders must improve the standards of housing and living conditions for mine workers as stipulated in the Housing and Living Conditions Standards, developed in terms of section 100(1)(a) of the MPRDA, including - decent and affordable housing; provision for home ownership; provision for social, physical and economic integration of human settlements; secure tenure for the employees in housing institutions; proper health care services; affordable, equitable and sustainable health system; and balanced nutrition.
 Holders must submit housing and living conditions plans to be approved by the DMR after consultation with organised labour and the Department of Human Settlement.
-To provide clear targets and timelines for purposes of implementing the aforesaid housing and living condition for build for shall be reviewed.
-Pending the finalisation of the reviewed Housing and Living Conditions Standard, a right holder must comply with those Housing and Living Conditions Standard, a right holder must comply with those Housing and Living Conditions standard, a right holder must comply with those Housing and Living Conditions standard, a right holder must comply with those Housing and Living Conditions Standard, a right holder must comply with those Housing and Living Conditions Standard, a right holder must comply with those Housing and Living Conditions Standard, a right holder must comply with those Housing and Living Conditions Standard, a right holder must comply with those Housing and Living Conditions Standard, a right holder must comply with those Housing and Living Conditions Standards that are in force and ensure that it maintains single units, family units and any other agreement which has been reached with workers.
+To provide clear targets and timelines for purposes of implementing the aforesaid housing and living condition principles, the Housing and Living Conditions Standard Guidelines shall be reviewed.
+Pending the finalisation of the reviewed Housing and Living Conditions Standard, a right holder must comply with those Housing and Living Conditions Standard, a right holder must comply with those Housing and Living Conditions Standards that are in force and ensure that it maintains single units, family units and any other agreement which has been reached with workers.
 Regime for Junior Miners The 2018 Mining Charter now makes provision for junior mining companies, who meet the qualifying criteria, and grants such companies exemption from certain elements/ targets set out in the 2018 Mining Charter.
 The regime for junior mining companies is limited to mining right holders who, either through holding a single or multiple mining rights, have a combined annual turnover of less than R150 million.
-Mining right holders who have a turn-over of less that R10 million per annum are - Exempt from the following elements/targets set out in the 2018 Mining Charter: Employment Equity Targets (if they have less than 10 employees); Inclusive Procurement Targets; as well as Enterprise and Supplier Development Targets; Required to only comply with the following elements/targets set out in the 2018 Mine Community Development Targets; Mining right holders who have a turn-over of between R10 employees); Human Resource Development Targets.
-Mining right holders who have a turn-over of between R10 million and R50 million per annum are required to comply with the following elements/targets.
+Mining right holders who have a turn-over of less that R10 million per annum are - Exempt from the following elements/targets set out in the 2018 Mining Charter: Employment Equity Targets (if they have less than 10 employees); Inclusive Procurement Targets; as well as Enterprise and Supplier Development Targets; Required to only comply with the following elements/targets set out in the 2018 Mining Charter: Ownership element (undefined); Employment Equity Targets (if they have more than 10 employees); Human Resource Development Targets; and Mine Community Development Targets.
+Mining right holders who have a turn-over of between R10 million and R50 million per annum are required to comply with the following elements/targets set out in the 2018 Mining Charter: Ownership element (undefined); Human Resource Development Targets; Inclusive Procurement Targets; Employment Equity Targets (at group level); and Mine Community Development Targets.